elvengard-mmo/elvengard_network/guides/introduction/getting_started.md

 ```

 This configuration example tells our endpoint to listen on port 3000 of the local address and defines the socket handler, network codec and packet handler to use.

+Ranch is optional.
+To use Thousand Island instead, replace the Ranch dependency
+with `{:thousand_island, "~> 1.5"}` and select
+`ElvenGard.Network.Endpoint.Adapters.ThousandIsland`; the application callbacks
+and packet modules do not change.

 For more details on the configuration of each module and on selecting Ranch or
 Thousand Island, please refer to the [Endpoint](endpoint.html#configuration) and